 Islam, of course, goes back to the 7th century.
 Its values reflect a period in history when brutality and indifference to pain characterised much of the world.
 The difficulty of making money and creating capital in Arabia and in the rest of the Islamic world from the 7th century onwards limited its ability to progress economically and therefore it was unable to progress socially.
 We are economic materialists after all.

 Modern social progress is a product of capitalist success.
 In a nutshell the ability of a new middle class to acquire capital from the labour power of others via contract’s rather than slavery or serfdom.
-This eventually gave the world the principles of Contract, Choice and Consent which in turn drove the demand for these economic principles to take on social character and form the 18th-century democracy that we still have today, and which has gone around the world via the Empire.
+This eventually gave the world the principles of Contract, Choice and Consent which in turn drove the demand for these economic principles to take on social character and form the 18th-century democracy that we still have today, and which has gone around the world via the British Empire.

 Until recently in the West gender relationships were historically unequal.
 But male and female rights eventually succumbed to the democratising juggernaut of capitalism.
 Capitalism was back then, as the free market is today indifferent, to the background, sex and race, sexuality, gender identity and faith.
 Sexual inequality was required socially not economically.
 In capitalism, its only injustice is its inherent economic unfairness, rich or poor.

 Workers of the western world who have lived in the capitalist system and seen their rights extended within it will have a solid grasp that whilst capitalism is an unfair system, some win and some loose, it has created a very broad and far-reaching equality.
 There is little discrimination in capitalism as the principles of capitalism have no role for discrimination.
 Discrimination is bad for business.